Angola–South Africa relations: Democratic International

-On June 2, 1985, American conservative activists held the Democratic International, a largely symbolic meeting of anti-Communist militants, at UNITA's headquarters in Jamba, Angola.
+On June 2, 1985, American conservative activists held the Democratic International, a largely symbolic meeting of anti-Communist militants, at UNITA's headquarters in Jamba.
 Primarily funded by Rite Aid founder Lewis Lehrman and organized by anti-Communist activists Jack Abramoff and Jack Wheeler, participants included Savimbi, Adolfo Calero, leader of the Nicaraguan Contras, Pa Kao Her, Hmong Laotian rebel leader, U.S. Lieutenant Colonel Oliver North, South African security forces, Abdurrahim Wardak, Afghan Mujahideen leader, Jack Wheeler, American conservative policy advocate, and many others.
 While the Reagan administration, though unwilling to publicly support the meeting, privately expressed approval.
 The governments of Israel and South Africa supported the idea, but both respective countries were deemed inadvisable for hosting the conference.

 The United States House of Representatives voted 236 to 185 to repeal the Clark Amendment on July 11, 1985.
 The Angolan government began attacking UNITA later that month from Luena towards Cazombo along the Benguela Railway, taking Cazombo on September 18.
 The government tried unsuccessfully to take UNITA's supply depot in Mavinga from Menongue.
 While the attack failed, very different interpretations of the attack emerged.
 UNITA claimed Portuguese-speaking Soviet officers led government troops while the government said UNITA relied on South African paratroopers to defeat the government.
 The South African government admitted to fighting in the area, but said its troops fought SWAPO militants.

 UNITA forces attacked Camabatela in Cuanza Norte province on February 8, 1986.
 ANGOP alleged UNITA massacred civilians in Damba in Uíge Province later that month, on February 26.
 The South African government agreed to Crocker's terms in principle on March 8.
 Savimbi proposed a truce regarding the Benguela railway on March 26, saying MPLA trains could pass through as long as an international inspection group monitored trains to prevent their use for counter-insurgency activity.
 The government did not respond.
 The Angolan and American governments began negotiating in June 1987.